Content on this page requires a newer version of Adobe Flash Player.

 The adventures of the Burgundy Chatelaine and of William Cavalier (the Knight), their thwarted love, the jaleous and cruel love of the "Duchess of Burgundy" quickly enteres all foreign literatures.
 The story of the Dame de Virgy was translated in English, German, Dutch but it was in Italy that became incredibly famous.

-The duke of Burgundy goes hunting and his wife the Duchess invites to the castle William Cavalier for palying chess.
-She tries to seduce him but in vain because he is secretly in love with the Chatelaine de Virgy (look at the first scenes of the fresco).
+The Duke of Burgundy goes hunting and his wife the Duchess invites to the castle William Cavalier for palying chess.
+She tries to seduce him but in vain because he is secretly in love with the Chatelaine de Virgy.

 The very angry Duke would like to punish his wife but she not only manages to calm him down, going to bed with him (you actually see the topless Duchess in bed with him!) but she even manages to be told whom William is in love with!